AlbanMontaigu/scaleway-dynamic-inventory/README.md

 SCALEWAY_ORG_TOKEN='' SCALEWAY_TOKEN='' scaleway-dynamic-inventory
 ```
 * Call your Ansible playbook, passing in the bash script created in step 2 to the -i parameter: `ansible-playbook play.yml -i scaleway-dynamic-inventory.sh`

-## Issues

-Please raise any issues in the issue tracker associated with this project.

-## Contribution guidelines

-1. Ensure all code is gofmted and linted.
-2. Your build must be verified by TravisCI before the pull request will be
-considered.